 4. Skating Surface

 Skating surface plays the biggest role in shortening the lifespan of your roller skate wheels.
-Smooth surfaces really are a heaven for your wheels.
+Smooth surfaces really are a haven for your wheels.
 That is the main reason why indoor wheels last longer than outdoor wheels.

 However, you can’t stay shut in forever.
 You need to go out and have some fresh cold air brushing through your body.
 You have to skate outdoors with your friends and have some fun from time to time, right?
 But it will wear out your wheels.
 It doesn’t matter much, because things are meant to be broken.

 If you make sure your wheels stay out of rough roads, they can last long.
 If you’re skating on a footpath, your roller skate wheels are bound to get scraped by the uncountable vibrations and jagged ends of the tiles.
 Cracks on the roads also cut your wheels like knives.
-Nothing wears out your roller skate wheels more than a jagged road in your neighbourhood.
+Nothing wears out your roller skate wheels more than a jagged road in your neighborhood.

 So make sure to stay away from such surfaces as much as you can.
 Footpaths and pointy gravel surfaces are not much fun to skate on anyway.
 A smooth road is much more fun.